 The reason this low quality peat moss is sold, is for the producers of peat moss to make more money.
 Once they have spent the money to dig ditches and drain the wetland, construct roads, create drying beds, etc. to mine the good peat moss, it costs very little extra to remove the worthless bottom layers also.
-They just package it up and sell it to retailers whom do not care about giving their customers a quality product.
+They just package it up and sell it.
 High quality peat moss is often used for growing orchids.
-The standard low quality peat moss (and most other products) sold in most chain nurseries and box stores works poorly if at all, making many people think they do not have a "green thumb".
+The standard low quality peat moss (and most other products) sold in most chain nurseries and box stores works poorly if at all, making many people think they do not have a "green thumb."